chirun-ncl/chirun/docs/source/reference/chirun_markdown.rst

 Markdown Slides
 ---------------

-Slides can be written in Markdown and converted to a continuous HTML page, HTML slides and printable PDF by creating a :ref:`Slides` item type.
+Slides can be written in Markdown and converted to a continuous HTML page, HTML slides and printable PDF by creating a :ref:`Slides <item-type-slides>` item type.

 `An example of Markdown slides for Chirun can be found in the sample course <https://chirun-ncl.github.io/sample_course/markdown_slides/>`__.